bytecodealliance/weval/README.md

-The theory behind weval is described in the author's blog post [here](https://cfallin.org/blog/2024/08/28/weval/), covering partial evaluation and Futumura projections as well as how weval's main transform works.
+The theory behind weval is described in the author's blog post [here](https://cfallin.org/blog/2024/08/28/weval/), covering partial evaluation and Futamura projections as well as how weval's main transform works.

 ### Uses